Why is my water discolored?

-- Don't drink the water.
-It may not be harmful, but we don't advise drinking any obviously discolored or dirty water.
+- If there are particles or sediment in the water, use should be avoided.
+It may not be harmful but sediments can clog aerators and home filters.
 It is fine to use this water to flush toilets.

 - Avoid using hot water until the pipes clear.
 That avoids drawing dirty water into your hot water tank.